marbemac/cloudflare-sentry-effect-tracing/README.md

 Tried many things to get the effect open telemetry tracer working with all of these examples, but no luck.

 Turns out making a custom tracer for Sentry was easy.
 It's over here -> worker/effect-sentry-tracer.ts.

+I needed to patch the sentry/cloudflare package to expose `init`, so that we can use it in our continueTrace helper.